 "Rehearsing Change is a revolutionary educational program that shows us how to blend local needs and interests with international student needs and interests.
 On a basic level, it presents a way for members of various communities to work together creating tangible solutions to real problems, while offering rigorous, stimulating college-level coursework.
 On a broader level, it inspires each educator and learner to work harder, think bigger, and remain truer to our ideals of justice and peace."

 – Erika Ryser-Garcia, Assistant Vice President of Program Management and Development (Institute for Study Abroad - Butler University)

 "Rehearsing Change is a beautifully conceived, meticulously run project of intellectual scope and great heart.
 Reciprocal, hands-on, immersive, and interdisciplinary, it is solid pedagogy.
 While I haven't had the good fortune of joining the team in Ecuador, all signs point to an indelible experience."

-– Erik Ehn, Professor, Department of Theatre and Performance Studies, Brown University
+– Erik Ehn, Former Professor and Chair, Department of Theatre and Performance Studies, Brown University

 "The online classes with Pachaysana were a lot different than any other class I've taken, either online or in person.
 It was very discussion-based, very group-work based, very creativity-based with poetry, drawing, theater, etc. It was really fun and I learned a lot."

 – Rachel Brunot, Ohio State University